coding-enthusiastic/responsive-web-design/NOTES.md

 ---

+## Project 13 - Magazine

++ `loading` attribute works on `img` tag.
+It has two values. eager or lazy.
+If you select the lazy value, the image will only load when user scroll to it.
+If its not on the screen, it wont be loaded.

++ `<blockquote>` tag specifies a section for the content.
+Browsers usually indent the content in it.

++ `minmax()` attribute takes two values. min and max values.
+You can add this in width selector for responsiveness.

++ `row-gap` and `column-gap` are sub catefgories of `gap` property.

++ The default rem value of html is 16px.
+You can set to another value in html selector.

++ `<bdi>` is a useful tag to remove the text direction of a word from the sentence. eg: Adding arabic word inside a english sentence.

++ `grid-column: 1 / -1;` this will set the item to span till the last column.

++ `repeat(5, 1fr)` attribute takes 2 values.
+How many and length.
+It is used for grid set columns and rows.

++ `grid-auto-flow: column` property controls how auto placed items get inserted in grid.

++ `grid-auto-columns: 1fr` property sets a size for the columns in grid.

++ `place-items` property is the combined version of `align-items` and `justify-items`.
+It takes 2 values in the mentioned order.

+---

 ## Project 14 - Ferris Wheel

 + `@keyframes name {}` is the main property of animation.
 You can the specify animation type inside it call the name in wherever you want.